y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jun 30, 2023</time> Finished my notes on the repository and, in my efforts of trying to get the results on CIFAR-10, ran into a bug that I could not squash in time.
+Will continue tomorrow.

-- <time>Jun 25, 2023-Jun 26, 2023</time> Thoroughly went through a repository - really interesting stuff!
+- <time>Jun 25, 2023-Jun 27, 2023</time> Thoroughly went through a repository - really interesting stuff!
 Only one roadblock is the difference between two models, but I'm sure I'll figure that out tomorrow.

 - <time>Jun 22, 2023</time> Read two academic papers.